Towards strong uniformity for isogenies of prime degree: Strongly uniform bounds and the proof of the main theorem.

 \begin{corollary} For every integer $d$ there exists a constant $A_d$ such that, if $k$ is a number field of degree $d$ and $E/k$ is a non-CM elliptic curve that obtains a rational torsion point of order $N$ over an extension of $k$ unramified at all primes dividing $N$, then $N \leq A_d$. \end{corollary}

 Before starting the proof of this result, we require a preparatory lemma.
 The following result generalises Lemma 4.6 of \cite{daniels2018torsion}.

 \begin{lemma} Let $E/k$ be an elliptic curve over a number field $k$, let $p$ be a prime, and let $F$ be a (possibly infinite) Galois extension of $k$ that contains only finitely many $p$\textsuperscript{th}-power roots of unity.
-Let $p^a$ be the order of the the largest $p$\textsuperscript{th}-power roots of unity.
+Let $p^a$ be the order of the largest $p$\textsuperscript{th}-power root of unity.
 Then:

 \begin{enumerate} \item there is a largest integer $g$ for which $E[p^g] \subseteq E(F)$, and moreover $g \leq a$. \item If $E(F)_{tors}$ contains a subgroup isomorphic to $\Z/p^g\Z \oplus \Z/p^j\Z$ with $j \geq g$, then $E$ admits a $k$-rational cyclic $p^{j - g}$-isogeny. \end{enumerate} \end{lemma}